 The grotto and a piece of land owned by Paris

-At the very site of the source is an artificial grotto built in the 19th century to protect it.
+At the exact location of the source is an artificial grotto built in the 19th century to protect it.
 It includes a statue representing the Seine goddess Sequana, a dog and a dragon.

 Since the 19th century, archaeologists have unearthed the buried remains of a Gallo-Roman temple and a number of ancient artefacts.